njmaeys/dungeons_and_dragons/descent_avernus/story_progress.md

 - Get the players to head towards Low Lantern Inn
     - They are to track down Amrik (Mortlock's brother)
     - Amrik is important because their Mother will do anything to save her favorite son

+### 04: 2024-??-??
+**Loot to get them**
+- Necromatic spell book.
+Give them 5
+    - One of them is Raise Dead
+- Two neckalaces
+    - One gold and one platinum
+        - Should I make one of them magical?
+- Two purple gems
+    - Give them the the worth
+- Figure out Mortlocks brothers

+**Key NPCs Here**
+- Klim (The guy they saved)